rli99/undr_rover/README.txt

     --primer_coords PRIMERS     Primer coordinates in TSV format.
     --primer_sequences SEQ      Primer base sequences as determined by a primer generating program.
+    --kmer_length N             Length of k-mer to use in k-mer test.
+    --kmer_threshold N          Number of SNVs in k-mer region deemed acceptable.
     --primer_bases N            Number of bases from primer region to use in gapped alignment.
     --proportionthresh N        Keep variants which appear in this proportion of